fusioninventory/fusioninventory.github.io/documentation/fi4g/installation.md

 # Security

-{% include warning.html param="We strongly recommend to activate SSL on the server side to protect human user communications, and eventually agent communications too.
-See  for details." %}
+{% include warning.html param="We strongly recommend to activate SSL on the server side to protect human user communications, and eventually agent communications too." %}

 See [here]({{ site.baseurl }}/documentation/security.html) for details.